Stamp duty for second homes

 Unfortunately, if anyone buying a property owns another then the stamp duty for second homes rate will be due.
 Unless they are replacing their main residence.

-You could avoid this is if the person who doesn’t own any other property buys in their name only.
-But, this could throw up other problems with your mortgage affordability and who benefits from future price rises.
+You could avoid this is if you are not married or in a civil partnership with each other and the person who doesn’t own any other property buys in their name only.
+But, this could throw up other problems including with your mortgage affordability and who benefits from future price rises.

 Does the additional rate apply to leasehold extensions?